AppThreat/atom/specification/docs/slices.md

 ### Data flow slice

-Data Flow slices represent the data-dependency information computed statically from the source code.
+Data flow slices represent the data-dependency information computed statically from the source code.
 Up to 100 reachable paths are precomputed and made available via the `paths` attribute in the json.
 The full list of `nodes` and `edges` from the Data Dependency Graph (DDG) is also made available for custom visualization and traversal purposes.